 Babies are obviously not able to clean their own teeth, and children will need help to make sure that they clean them properly until they are about 7 years old.
 As soon as teething has started you should start cleaning your child's teeth.

-As soon as the first baby teeth begin to appear you should start to clean them.
+As soon as the first baby teeth start to appear you should start to clean them.

 At first you may find it easier to use a piece of clean gauze or cloth wrapped around your forefinger.
 As more teeth appear, you will need to use a baby toothbrush.

-Use a smear of fluoride toothpaste and gently massage it around the teeth and gums.
+Use a pea-sized smear of fluoride toothpaste and gently massage it around the teeth and gums.

 It can be easier to clean their teeth if you cradle your baby's head in your arms in front of you.

-As the child gets older it may be difficult to do it this way, but you can gradually give more responsibility for cleaning their teeth to the child.
-It is important to clean teeth twice a day with a toothpaste that contains at least 1000ppm (parts per million) of fluoride.
-After 3 years old, use a toothpaste that contains 1350ppm to 1500ppm.
+As your child gets older it may be difficult to do it this way, but you can gradually give your child more responsibility for cleaning their teeth.
+It is important to clean teeth last thing at night and at least one other time during the day, with a fluoride toothpaste.
+Get your dental team's advice on the right products to use and when to brush.

-Check with your dentist or health visitor if you are unsure about how to look after your baby's teeth.
+Check with your dental team or doctor if you are unsure about how to look after your baby's teeth.

-If you can, avoid using a dummy and discourage thumb sucking.
+If you can, avoid using a dummy, soother or pacifier and discourage thumb sucking.
 These can both eventually cause problems with how the teeth grow and develop.
 And this may need treatment with a brace when the child gets older.

-If your baby needs a dummy, there are ‘orthodontic' soothers or dummies that reduce the risk of these problems.
+If your baby needs a dummy, soother or pacifier, there are ‘orthodontic' ones that reduce the risk of these problems.
 So if your baby does want to use a dummy, make sure you choose an orthodontic one.
-Look for products that carry the British Dental Health Foundation approved logo.

-Never dip your baby's dummy or teething ring into fruit syrups, honey, fruit juices or anything containing sugars, particularly at bedtime.
+Never dip your baby's dummy, soother, pacifier or teething ring into fruit syrups, honey, fruit juices or anything containing sugars, particularly at bedtime.
 The harmful sugars and acids can attack your baby's newly formed teeth and cause decay.

-If your child damages a tooth, contact your dentist straight away.
+If your child damages a tooth, contact your dental team straight away.
 A damaged tooth will often discolour over time.

-If the damage happens outside normal opening hours, your dentist will have emergency cover.
+If the damage happens outside normal opening hours, your dental team will have emergency cover.
 Phone the surgery anyway to find out who to call.